NativeScript/docs-v7/docs/code-sharing/intro.md

 * remove an item and
 * allow to process the payment

 In this case the UI for the web and mobile apps is going to be different, and as a result the template code **cannot be shared**.
-However, everything underneath that drives it's behaviour is still shared.
+However, everything underneath that drives its behaviour is still shared.

 <!-- NEED a mock of both web and {N} screens HERE!!!-->